1972 Summer Olympics

-The event was overshadowed by the Munich massacre in the second week, in which eleven Israeli athletes and coaches and a West German police officer at Olympic village were killed by Palestinian Black September members.
-The motivation for the attack was the ongoing Palestinian-Israeli conflict.

-The 1972 Summer Olympics were the second Summer Olympics to be held in Germany, after the 1936 Games in Berlin, which had taken place under the Nazi regime, and the most recent Olympics to be held in the country.
-The West German Government had been eager to have the Munich Olympics present a democratic and optimistic Germany to the world, as shown by the Games' official motto, "Die Heiteren Spiele", or "the cheerful Games".
+The West German government had been eager to have the Munich Olympics present a democratic and optimistic Germany to the world, as shown by the Games' official motto, "Die Heiteren Spiele", or "the cheerful Games".
 The logo of the Games was a blue solar logo (the "Bright Sun") by Otl Aicher, the designer and director of the visual conception commission.
 The hostesses wore sky-blue dirndls as a promotion of Bavarian cultural heritage.
 The Olympic mascot, the dachshund "Waldi", was the first officially named Olympic mascot.
 The Olympic Fanfare was composed by Herbert Rehbein.
 The Soviet Union won the most gold and overall medals.

-The Olympic Park (Olympiapark) is based on Frei Otto's plans and after the Games became a Munich landmark.
+The Olympic Park (Olympiapark) was based on Frei Otto's plans and became a Munich landmark after the Games.
 The competition sites, designed by architect Günther Behnisch, included the Olympic swimming hall, the Olympics Hall (Olympiahalle, a multipurpose facility) and the Olympic Stadium (Olympiastadion), and an Olympic village very close to the park.
-The design of the stadium was considered revolutionary, with sweeping canopies of acrylic glass stabilized by metal ropes, used on such a large scale for the first time.
+The design of these stadia was considered revolutionary, with sweeping canopies of acrylic glass stabilized by metal ropes, used on such a large scale for the first time.

+The event was overshadowed by the Munich massacre in the second week, in which 11 Israeli athletes and coaches and a West German police officer at the Olympic Village were killed by the Palestinian militant organisation Black September.

 Host city selection

 Munich won its Olympic bid on 26 April 1966, at the 64th IOC Session in Rome, Italy, over bids presented by Detroit, Madrid, and Montréal.
-Montréal would eventually host the following Olympic games in 1976.
+Montréal would eventually host the following Olympic Games in 1976.
+Other bids, including one from the two cities that expressed interest alongside Paris, submitted a letter to the IOC to make an official bid, but it ultimately did not materialize.

 Munich massacre

 The Games were largely overshadowed by what has come to be known as the "Munich massacre".
-Just before dawn on 5 September, a group of eight members of the Palestinian Black September terrorist organization broke into the Olympic Village and took eleven Israeli athletes, coaches and officials hostage in their apartments.
+Just before dawn on 5 September, a group of eight members of the Palestinian Black September militant organization broke into the Olympic Village and took eleven Israeli athletes, coaches and officials hostage in their apartments.
 Two of the hostages who resisted were killed in the first moments of the break-in; the subsequent standoff in the Olympic Village lasted for almost 18 hours.

 Late in the evening of 5 September that same day, the terrorists and their nine remaining hostages were transferred by helicopter to the military airport of Fürstenfeldbruck, ostensibly to board a plane bound for an undetermined Arab country.
 The German authorities planned to ambush them there, but underestimated the numbers of their opposition and were thus undermanned.
 During a botched rescue attempt, all of the Israeli hostages were killed.
 Four of them were shot, then incinerated when one of the terrorists detonated a grenade inside the helicopter in which the hostages were sitting.
 The 5 remaining hostages were then shot and killed with a machine gun.